huijing/slides/95-cssconf-2021/README.md

 ---

 Lastly, we have something that is really in the spotlight recently, and that is container queries.
-I'm not too sure about the order of the talks, but if you've already watched Miriam's talk, you would have a pretty solid understanding of the syntax for container queries.

-If not, I'll touch on it by talking through the code example, and you can solidify your understanding by listening to Miriam's explanation.
-I call this teamwork.

 The concept behind container queries has been around for quite a long time, especially as responsive designs became the norm.
 The idea behind having individual components display differently based on the size of its parent, as opposed to the overall viewport, was very appealing but hard to do.

 I'm not a browser engineer, no where close.
 However, I have enough understanding behind how browsers do layout to know that implementing the logic for container queries is not a trivial affair.
 The idea around containment, or the isolation of a subtree from the rest of the document, was floating around since 2017, when the first public working draft for the Containment module was published.

-But the work really picked up end of 2020, when Miriam started championing for it.
+But the work really picked up end of 2020, when Miriam Suzanne started championing for it.
 She has since done a lot of the work on the specification and is a huge reason why we have a version to play with in Chrome Canary right now.

 The specification is currently work-in-progress and has changed since the last time I talked about container queries.
 The current preferred syntax to establish a query container is via the `container-type` property.